Coalgebraic Satisfiability Checking for Arithmetic $\mu$-Calculi: The Coalgebraic mu -Calculus

 For closed formulae~$\psi$, the valuation~$i$ is irrelevant, so we write $\sem{\psi}$ instead of $\sem{\psi}_i$.
 A state $x\in C$ \emph{satisfies} a closed formula $\psi$ (denoted $x\models \psi$) if $x\in\sem{\psi}$.
 A closed formula $\target$ is \emph{satisfiable} if there is a coalgebra $(C,\xi)$ and a state $x\in C$ such that $x\models\target$.

-For readability, we restrict the further technical development to unary modalities, noting that all proofs generalize to higher arities by just writing more indices; in fact, we will liberally use higher arities in examples.
+For readability, we restrict the further technical development to unary modalities, noting that all proofs generalize to higher arities by just writing more indices; in fact, we will liberally use higher arities in examples. \emph{For the remainder of the paper, we fix a functor~$F$ and predicate liftings $\Sem{\hearts}$ interpreting the modalities $\hearts\in\Lambda$.}

-\begin{expl} We proceed to discuss instances of the coalgebraic $\mu$-calculus, focusing mainly on cases where no tractable set of modal tableau rules is known (details on this point are in Remark~\ref{rem:rules}).
-Examples where such rule sets are available, including the alternating-time $\mu$-calculus, have been provided by C\^i{}rstea et al.~\cite{CirsteaEA11a}. \begin{enumerate}[wide] \item The \emph{relational modal $\mu$-calculus}~\cite{Kozen83} (which contains CTL as a fragment), has $\Lambda=\{\Diamond, \Box\}\cup P\cup\{\neg a\mid a\in P\}$ where~$P$ is a set of propositional atoms, seen as nullary modalities, and $\Diamond,\Box$ are unary modalities.
-The modalities $\Diamond$ and $\Box$ are mutually dual ($\overline\Diamond=\Box$, $\overline\Box=\Diamond$), and the dual of~$a\in P$ is $\neg a$.
-The semantics is defined over \emph{Kripke models}, which are coalgebras for the functor~$F$ given on sets~$U$ by $FU=(\Pow U)\times\Pow(P)$ -- an $F$-coalgebra assigns to each state a set of successors and a set of atoms satisfied in the state.
+\begin{exa}[Coalgebraic $\mu$-calculi] We proceed to discuss instances of the coalgebraic $\mu$-calculus, focusing mainly on cases where no tractable set of modal tableau rules is known (details on this point are in \autoref{rem:rules}).
+Examples where such rule sets are available, including the alternating-time $\mu$-calculus, have been provided by C\^i{}rstea et al.~\cite{CirsteaEA11a}.
+We do discuss two examples where tractable sets of modal tableau rules are known, viz, the relational $\mu$-calculus and the monotone $\mu$-calculus.
+We include the former to show how our present coalgebraic notions match the most familiar example; and the latter to illustrate the importance of covering unguarded formulae by showing that these arise in the embedding of game logic~\cite{PaulyParikh03}. \begin{enumerate}[wide] \item The \emph{relational modal $\mu$-calculus}~\cite{Kozen83} (which contains CTL as a fragment), has $\Lambda=\{\Diamond, \Box\}\cup \PropAts\cup\{\neg a\mid a\in \PropAts\}$ where~$\PropAts$ is a set of propositional atoms, seen as nullary modalities, and $\Diamond,\Box$ are unary modalities.
+The modalities $\Diamond$ and $\Box$ are mutually dual ($\overline\Diamond=\Box$, $\overline\Box=\Diamond$), and the dual of~$a\in \PropAts$ is $\neg a$.
+The semantics is defined over \emph{Kripke models}, which are coalgebras for the functor~$F$ given on sets~$U$ by $FU=(\Pow U)\times\Pow(\PropAts)$ -- an $F$-coalgebra assigns to each state a set of successors and a set of atoms satisfied in the state.
 The relevant predicate liftings are